daveshap/PostLaborEconomics/CONTRIBUTING.md

 Here are some ways you can contribute:

 1. **Copy Editing for Clarity:** Feel free to point out confusing, unclear, or opaque passages.
 We want to be impactful, clear, and engaging.
 2. **Citations for an Air Tight Argument:** Add inline citations to shore up our argument and make it as compelling as possible.
+For an example of a citation PR check here: https://github.com/daveshap/PostLaborEconomics/pull/9
 3. **Charts and Graphs for Clarity:** We need high resolution (300DPI) images for charts and graphs where it makes sense
 4. **Cover Art & Jacket:** We need a high quality PDF for the paperback.
 Size TBD
 5. **Accuracy and Correctness:** Bring up issues and submit PRs to increase accuracy and correctness.